YinHK-gameDev/unity-learn/scripting cheestsheet/ScriptableObject/README.md

 - **ScriptableObject** as a way to **create scripts that do not attach to any GameObject**.

+- The class you created **must derive from ScriptableObject class**.

 - A ScriptableObject is a **data container** that you can use to **save large amounts of data**, independent of class instances.
 One of the main use cases for ScriptableObjects is to **reduce your Project’s memory usage by avoiding copies of values**.
 This is useful if your Project has a Prefab that **stores unchanging data** in attached MonoBehaviour scripts.

 - Every time you **instantiate that Prefab**, it will get its **own copy of that data**.
 Instead of using the method, and storing duplicated data, you can use a ScriptableObject to **store the data** and then **access it by reference from all of the Prefabs**.
 This means that there is one copy of the data in memory.